anmolkhanna93/yelp-Api/README.md

 ## User Stories

-The following **required** functionality was implemented:
+The following functionality was implemented:

-- [Yes] Table rows for search results should be dynamic height according to the content height.
+- Table rows for search results should be dynamic height according to the content height.
-- [ Yes ] Custom cells should have the proper Auto Layout constraints.
+- Custom cells should have the proper Auto Layout constraints.
-- [ Yes] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

-The following **optional** features are implemented:

-- [ ] Search results page
+- Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - Infinite scroll for restaurant results.
-   - [ ] Implement map view of restaurant results.
+   - Implement map view of restaurant results.
-- [ ] Implement the restaurant detail page.
+-Implement the restaurant detail page.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## License